rfsense/MCUtoPython-8bitChar-NumbersNAlphabets/README.md

 # MCUtoPython-8bitChar-NumbersNAlphabets
- Python and Barebone PIC24F MCU code to send 8 bit chars (numbers and alphabets) via RS232)
+Python and Barebone PIC24F Microcontroller code to acquire, process and store data of char datatype in csv file on PC via RS23 over a user-specified time interval.